 In addition to his love of being a veterinarian, his pastimes include fishing, cooking, and spending time with family & friends.
 Whenever possible the family ventures on camping trips and loves traveling and spending time in the outdoors.

 Dr. Amber Dove originates from the warm desert of New Mexico.
 She attended undergraduate and graduate school at New Mexico State University and studied biology and microbiology.
 Following this, she completed a veterinary degree at Colorado State University in 2004.

 She returned to New Mexico to work in a busy general and emergency practice.
 However, Colorado had won her over.
 When the opportunity arose, she returned to this beautiful area.

 Dr. Dove has been busy in emergency and general practice since returning to the area and joined Home to Heaven in early 2011.

 Amber participates in local veterinary medical associations and volunteers for various organizations as time allows.
-She enjoys spending time with her family, her pets, and plays a little hockey on the side.
+She enjoys spending time with her family, and pets, and plays a little hockey on the side.

 Home to Heaven is excited to welcome Dr. Sorensen.
-She is a great addition to our team.
 Biography coming soon.